spluta/BufFFT/README.md

 ```

-then in the root directory, run:
+then in the project root directory "BufFFT", run:

 ```
 mkdir build